-The cost of fee-related programs includes the cost of providing the service, materials, staff resources as well as amounts for those who require waivers and those who do not pay.
+The setting of fees, in essence, has parents support those who require waivers and those who do not pay.

-Fees are set to cover the difference between total costs less provincial revenue (if any).
 The CBE actively collects on the accounts that are not paid.

 The majority of parents pay fees for their students.
 The chart below provides a three year view on the amount and percentage of total central fees assessed that were paid, waived or remain uncollected.